 In 1988 Roger C Hamby took over as Director of Research having joined the Association in 1976 as Senior Engineer and had been working with Ted Oldfield very closely on all aspects of the business.
 Roger's Directorship started as the compulsory industry funding ended and the decline of the British Cutlery Industry was becoming a major concern for the future of CATRA.
 Historically to this point the level of commercial activity had been low and CATRA would not carryou t any work or pass any research papers to non British Companies.
 It was clear therefore that CATRA's survival depended on commercial growth and in particular sales to overseas clients.

-This business plan paid off and in the last 20 years export sales turnover has risen to 60% and all commercial activities have risen to 99% of total turnover from below 5% in the early 1980's.
+This business plan paid off and in the last 30 years export sales has risen to 60% and all commercial activities have risen to 99% of total sales income from below 5% in the early 1980's.

 The growth in the size of the business has also enabled a broadening of the expertise in relation to the products groups dealt with by CATRA.

 In particular they have become the Worlds only independent razor / shave technology business, carrying out development and testing work for large and small razor companies throughout the globe.